martinluedtke/martinluedtke.github.io/_pages/talks.md

 <p style="text-decoration:underline;"><a href="/talkmap.html">See a map of all the places I've given a talk!</a></p>

 {% endif %}

+  * September 2025: Arithmetic and Algebraic Geometry Week, Iași\
+    Abel–Jacobi images in the generalised Jacobian

   * June 2025: 33èmes Journées Arithmétiques, Luxembourg\
     Affine Chabauty I ([Slides](/files/ja2025.pdf))